-In terms of the provisions of the Mthonjaneni Disaster Risk Management Policy Framework, the Municipality is mandated to develop Operational Plans which are aimed at:- a.
-Response Protocols
+In terms of the provisions of the Mthonjaneni Disaster Risk Management Policy Framework, the Municipality is mandated to develop Operational Plans which are aimed at:-

 - ➤ Response Protocols;

 - Contingency Planning

-- > Access to Resources for:
+- ➤ Access to Resources for:

 - Immediate relief;

-- o Equipment; and
+- Equipment; and

 - o Recovery and rehabilitation.

 - Guidelines for:

-- o Funding; and
+- Funding; and

 - Declaration of a State of Disaster.

+- a.
+Response Protocols